farao-community/farao-community.github.io/pages/docs/engine/ra-optimisation/index.md

 and non linear problem of remedial actions optimisation mixing topological actions, and combined preventive/curative optimisation.

-This module is not yet available in FARAO toolbox.
-Please refer to [FARAO roadmap](./roadmap.md) for information about current implementation plan.
+This module is being developed in FARAO toolbox.
+Please refer to [FARAO roadmap](/roadmap) for information about current implementation plan.
+For more information on this implementation, please refer to the [dedicated documentation](/docs/engine/ra-optimisation/branch-and-bound).

 ## Using RAO function